garrandall/popular-music-data/tracks/isn-t-it-time-the-babys.md

 (Isn't it time? you don't have to wait) (Don't have to wait) I know it's time
 (Losing this love could be your mistake)
-Ooh, yeah (Isn't it time?)
+Oh yeah (Isn't it time?)
 I know it's time

 (Isn't it time? you don't have to wait)
 It must be time (Don't have to wait)